craygo/rohm/README.md

 ## Example

+TODO

 ## Documentation

+TODO

 ## Using it

 Rohm is pre-alpha software.

 Follow the Om install instructions first, then add

 ```clj
 (defproject foo "0.1.0-SPAPSHOT"